-Our mission is to identify and gain insights from the genetic and molecular pathways involved in cardiovascular disorders, and exploit these pathways to provide better therapeutic options to eradicate cardiovascular disease.
+Our mission is to identify and gain insights from the genetic and molecular pathways involved in atherosclerotic disease in which the build-up of plaque in blood vessels causes thrombotic events including heart attacks.
+We aim to exploit these pathways to improve therapies with the aim of eradicating atherosclerotic diseases.

-Our main objective is to broaden understanding of the cellular and molecular mechanisms involved in blood vessel wall patterning and define the role of these pathways in vascular abnormalities and complications, and then link these insights to translational research to improve the prevention and treatment of human cardiovascular disease.
+Our main objective is to broaden understanding of the cellular and molecular mechanisms involved in blood vessel wall patterning and define the role of these pathways in vascular abnormalities and complications.
+We continue to link these insights into translational research to prevent and treat atherosclerosis in humans.

-To this end, we employ a unique blending of in vivo models and cultured cells, as well as human samples, with the aim of unveiling the pathogenesis of cardiovascular diseases.
+To this end, we employ a unique blending of exclusive pre-clinical models and cultured cells, as well as human samples, with the aim of unveiling the pathogenesis of atherosclerosis.

-Our ultimate goal is to prevent and reverse vascular disease to prevent heart attack and stroke.
+Our ultimate goal is to prevent and reverse certain vascular diseases to prevent heart attacks and strokes.

-Cardiovascular disease is the main cause of death globally, accounting for approximately one third of all deaths.
-Currently available cardiovascular therapies are not universally effective and do not reverse the vascular disease completely.
-Vascular diseases therefore place a heavy burden on the health care system.
-Our work to identify the factors and signalling mechanisms involved in cardiovascular disorders has the potential to provide better options to treat and eradicate cardiovascular disease, thus decreasing its burden on society at large.
+Atherosclerotic cardiovascular disease is the leading cause of death globally, accounting for approximately one third of all deaths.
+Currently available therapies are not universally effective and do not reverse vascular disease completely, resulting in premature deaths and reduced quality of life for disease sufferers.
+With the need for continued treatment, there is a large burden on the health care system.
+Our work to identify the factors and signalling mechanisms involved in cardiovascular disorders has the potential to improve treatment options and eradicate atherosclerotic disease, thus increasing life spans and decreasing its burden on society.